Fedora of Asskicking

-- In Onimusha 2, one of Jubei's alternate costumes is an anachronistic gangster outfit with fedora and shades.
-Sadly, this outfit only appears in a brief minigame, The Man in Black.
+- In Onimusha 2, one of Jubei's alternate costumes is an anachronistic gangster outfit with fedora and shades as he cuts up demons as usual.
+This outfit only appears in a brief minigame, The Man in Black.

-- La-Mulana's Lemeza Kosugi rocks a green fedora.
+- La-Mulana's Lemeza Kosugi rocks a green fedora as he explores dangerous caverns and ruins.
 He has to hold it on while falling or riding some fast vehicles.

-- Baek Doo San from the Tekken series.
+- Baek Doo San is one of the brawlers from the Tekken series.
 Although his default costume is a Taekwondo uniform, he has an alternate costume which features him in a suit complete with a fedora.

 - Although Linkara of Atop the Fourth Wall didn't start out as an action hero, the plotlines eventually made him one.